danny-vvv/notes/epic-react-notes.md

 >
 > 🦉 A common question with this is: "Why don’t we just wrap every function in `useCallback`?"
 You can read about this in my blog post [When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback).

 Kent C Dodds's article linked above ([When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback)) does a good job of explaining how using `useCallback` isn't always the best option.
-While `useCallback` is used for performance gains, `useCallback` comes with it's own costs which can in fact outweigh any benefits when it is used unnecessarily.
+While `useCallback` is used for performance gains, `useCallback` comes with its own costs which can in fact outweigh any benefits when it is used unnecessarily.
 Kent provides the following examples to demonstrate this point:

 No `useCallback`: